New Guys: Production

 "New Guys" featured one of the final few performances of Mindy Kaling as Kelly Kapoor, who left the series to star in her own comedy television series The Mindy Project, which was created for the Fox Broadcasting Company.
 Both Novak and Kaling appeared in two episodes of the season—"New Guys" and "Finale".
 The episode features both Clark Duke and Jake Lacy as two new Dunder Mifflin employees who have been hired to "go through the back log of over 4,000 unanswered customer complaints that" Kelly has ignored the past few years.
 Duke noted that filming the slack lining scene "was not that fun; it was really hard".
 He did, however, state that Helms was able to do it well "with no practice".
 The voice of the documentarian that responds to Jim is that of series director David Rogers.
 Rogers also voiced the same character in the penultimate episode opener "A.A.R.M.".
 Originally, Daniels had re-recorded the line in "New Guys", but ended up liking Rogers' voice better.
 He asked him to reprise the role in "A.A.R.M." to preserve continuity.

 The official website of The Office included several cut scenes from "New Guys" within a week of the episode's release.
-In the first 40-second clip, Dwight tries to bond with Clark by discussing an article he read in Time magazine about dub-step.
+In the first 40-second clip, Dwight tries to bond with Clark by discussing an article he read in Time magazine about dubstep.
 Clark teases Dwight for reading the magazine, something he considers for older audiences, but Dwight is oblivious.
 In the second 75-second clip, Toby calls a workplace bullying meeting and the office discusses how Andy has been harassing various people.
 Kevin declares that Angela bullies him, and states that she will not give him her cat because he killed his turtle "a few times".
 In the third and final 30-second clip, Jim tries to convince Dwight that the relationship Dwight shares with Clark is similar to that of Darth Vader and Luke Skywalker, characters from the popular science fiction movie franchise Star Wars.